elasticio/gspreadsheets/README.md

 #### The process

-In the beginning the system will read all the rows from a given Google Spreadsheet and process it further along your designed integration flow.
-It will also create an initial state of your spreadsheet, we call it a ***snapshot***, in order to have something to compare after your data is updated.
+First, the system reads all the rows from a given Google Spreadsheet and processes it further along with your designed integration flow.
+It will also create an initial state of your spreadsheet, we call it a ***snapshot***, in order to have something to compare with after your data is updated.

-After the initial read, any further requests for update will be compared to this snapshot and if any changes are detected they will be passed along the integration flow as well.
+After the initial read, any further requests for update will be compared to this snapshot and in case any changes are detected they will be passed along with the integration flow as well.
 If `Select All Data` configuration property has value `Yes`, the system will read all the rows from a given Google
-Spreadsheet whenever flow processes message.
+Spreadsheet whenever flow processes the message.

 #### Input fields description